 Honeybee deaths rose last year.
 Here's why farmers would go bust without bees

-"We depend on honeybees for our existence," says Hail Bennett, 36, of Bennett Orchards, in Frankford, Del, which has just opened its fields to u-pick visitors for peak season.
+"We depend on honeybees for our existence," says Hail Bennett of Bennett Orchards in Frankford, Del., which has just opened its fields to u-pick visitors for peak season.

 Each spring, just as his blueberry bushes are flowering, Bennett rents loads of bees from a commercial beekeeper.
-For three weeks, the bees buzz around moving millions of grains of pollen within and between flowers in order to pollinate the plants.
+For three weeks, the bees buzz around, moving millions of grains of pollen within and between flowers to pollinate the plants.

 "It's pretty amazing how much work the bees have to do," Bennett says.
-There are millions of flowers on his six acres of blueberries and "each flower has to be visited six to eight times by a honeybee in order to be fully pollinated," Bennett explains as he splits open a plump berry to inspect its seeds.
+There are millions of flowers on his 6 acres of blueberries, and "each flower has to be visited six to eight times by a honeybee in order to be fully pollinated," Bennett explains as he splits open a plump berry to inspect its seeds.

 "You want to have at least 15 seeds in the fruit, Bennett says, looking approvingly as he counts them.
 "That tells you the flower was adequately pollinated in the spring," he says.